 Data ownership is a complex concept.
 If I have data about you in my database, who owns that data?
 Does it depend on what kind of data it is?
 For example, if I know you just bought a new boat, can I sell that information?
 What if I know you were just diagnosed with cancer?

-According to a 2018 survey, 90% of respondents believe it is unethical to share data about them without their consent, highlighting growing concerns surrounding data control and ownership.
-28 Bearing this in mind and recognising the importance of building citizen trust, some governments have begun to establish frameworks to give citizens greater control over their data.
-29 For instance, in January 2020, Indonesia’s government submitted a bill to parliament that would require explicit consent to distribute personal data such as name, nationality, religion, sexual orientation, or medical records.
-Violators could face up to seven years in prison for sharing citizen data without consent.
-30
+According to a 2018 survey, 90% of respondents believe it is unethical to share data about them without their consent, highlighting growing concerns surrounding data control and ownership.28 Bearing this in mind, and recognizing the importance of building citizen trust, some governments have begun to establish frameworks to give citizens greater control over their data.29 For instance, in January 2020, Indonesia’s government submitted a bill to parliament that would require explicit consent to distribute personal data such as name, nationality, religion, sexual orientation, or medical records.
+Violators could face up to seven years in jail for sharing citizen data without consent.30

 Estonia’s X-tee platform—formerly known as X-Road—gives citizens significant control over how data about them is used.
-To ensure privacy, the platform uses blockchain technology to exchange data, which can only be accessed by authorised users.
-32
+To ensure privacy, the platform uses blockchain technology to exchange data, which can only be accessed by authorized users.32

 As data-sharing grows, so do privacy concerns.
 To protect against potential security breaches, governments are increasingly embracing a concept knows as “privacy by design,” which incorporates security features during the initial design stages of products and processes.

 Privacy by design is gaining global acceptance.
-Canada has been a pioneer since the 1990s and Canadian experts have helped develop international standards for privacy by design.
-33 The European Union’s General Data Protection Regulation mandates all organisations adopt privacy by design.
-34
+Canada has been a pioneer since the 1990s, and Canadian experts have helped develop international standards for privacy by design.33 The European Union’s General Data Protection Regulation mandates all organizations adopt privacy by design.34

 In Australia, the Office of the National Data Commissioner endorsed a privacy by design approach when developing legislation.
-The office emphasised the importance of considering privacy during every stage of legislative development and is working with experts to develop a framework for safe data-sharing.
-35
+The office emphasized the importance of considering privacy during every stage of legislative development and is working with experts to develop a framework for safe data-sharing.35

-India’s Aadhaar ID system was designed with front- and back-end tokenisation to safeguard user data.
-Different agencies receive different tokens for the same person, preventing information linking across databases.
-36 The system additionally allows users to create a temporary virtual ID, which they can provide instead of their Aadhaar number.
-37
+India’s Aadhaar ID system was designed with front- and back-end tokenization to safeguard user data.
+Different agencies receive different tokens for the same person, preventing information linking across databases.36 The system additionally allows users to create a temporary virtual ID, which they can provide instead of their Aadhaar number.37

-Deloitte’s Government & Public Services practise—our people, ideas, technology and outcomes—is designed for impact.
-Our team of over 15,000+ professionals bring fresh perspective to help you anticipate disruption, reimagine the possible and fulfil your mission promise.
+Deloitte’s Government & Public Services practice—our people, ideas, technology and outcomes—is designed for impact.
+Our team of over 15,000+ professionals bring fresh perspective to help you anticipate disruption, reimagine the possible, and fulfill your mission promise.